-LedgerSMB 1.3 uses some extension modules for versions 8.3 and before for functionality that has been built into 8.4 and later.
-To make use of the (faster)

-built in version of that functionality, the following restore procedure should be used.
+LedgerSMB 1.3 uses some extension modules for versions PostgreSQL 8.3 and before for functionality that has been built into PostgreSQL 8.4 and later.
+To make use of the (faster) built in version of that functionality, the following restore procedure should be used.

-- 1. Migrate the database to the new function as described in section @@@ TODO - 2.
+- 1. Migrate the database to the new function as described in section - 2.
 If you're using 9.1 and up, issue the command "CREATE EXTENSION tablefunc FROM UNPACKAGED" from a psql prompt when connected to the company database - 3.
 Run 'setup.pl' from your browser to upgrade the database's routines; this command will install routines optimized for your version of PostgreSQL - 4.
-Run the command
+To clean up functions and procedures in the database which are no longer used you may need to run one of the commands below:

+'''

 8.4 or 9.0

-\$ psql ... -f uninstall\tablefunc.sql
+psql ... -f uninstall_tablefunc.sql in a shell

-9.1 and up
+9.1 to 9.5

-"DROP EXTENSION tablefunc;" from a psql session connected to the company database to clean up functions and procedures in the database which are no longer used
+DROP EXTENSION tablefunc; from a psql session connected to

+the company database

+'''

-Appendix D
+Appendix E